MrDongZhenyu/napari-3Drendering/README.md

 ## Contact
+This code is written and maintained by Zhenyu Dong.
 For any questions or comments about this code, please contact [zdong@caltech.edu](mailto:zdong@caltech.edu).